top of page

 LA streetcar graveyard

-In Los Angeles 2121, streetcar networks make a big comeback as a major transportation organ due to the closure and redevelopment of the highways.
+In the Los Angeles of the 22nd century, streetcar networks make a big comeback as a major transportation organ due to the closure and redevelopment of the highways.
 Instead of being paths for cars and trucks, L.A.’s highways are converted to vegetated greenways for pedestrians and cyclists.
+The highways would also act as a network of ecological corridors; connecting populations of wild plants and animals around Los Angeles that would otherwise be isolated.

 Los Angeles in the Future

-Los Angeles in the 22nd Century (by Alan Marshall)
+Los Angeles in the early 22nd Century

 In this scenario, cars are confined to the role of filler in new green high-density housing; an architectural style that counteracts the troubles of urban sprawl and encourages more enjoyable commuting experiences.